-Salary vs Hourly Calculator: Convert & Compare After-Tax Pay (2026)
+Salary vs Hourly Calculator: Compare After-Tax Pay (2026)

-Convert any salary to hourly rate (or hourly to salary) and compare true after-tax take-home pay between salaried and hourly positions.
-Use this to evaluate job offers, calculate overtime impact, or find your break-even hourly rate.
+Convert any salary to an hourly rate (or hourly to salary) and compare true after-tax take-home pay side by side.
+Use this to evaluate job offers, see the real cost of unpaid overtime, or find your break-even hourly rate when switching between salaried and hourly roles.

-On this page: Salary-to-hourly table · Calculator · After-tax comparison · Comparing job offers · FAQs
+On this page: Key tax fact · Calculator · Salary-to-hourly table · After-tax comparison · Hourly-to-annual table · Comparing job offers · FAQs

 Salary to hourly conversion table (2026)

-Here's what common annual salaries work out to per hour — gross and after taxes (single filer, standard deduction, 40 hrs/week, 52 weeks):
+Common annual salaries converted to gross and after-tax hourly rates (single filer, standard deduction, 40 hrs/week, 52 weeks):

 $30,000 $14.42/hr $11.54/hr $10.82/hr $10.09/hr ~$1,875/mo